IV – Term limits as proposed in a 28th Amendment.

 In the current House of Representatives, there are 59 members who have served longer than twenty years.
 119 of them have served more than twelve years.
 If this Term Limits proposal were to be passed 203 of them would be replaced.
 The question becomes, when they serve that long, are they serving the people or themselves.
 Representatives serving in their last or third term would not have to worry about being reelected and could then focus on matters with a different outlook.
 Currently 63 members are serving their first term with 77 in their second term and 50 are in their third term.
 The dynamics of Congress would change greatly if term limits were to be implemented.

 Many would argue that we have term limits in place already.
 It is called the ballot box.
 When the people choose a non incumbent to represent them it is usually for a reason.
-If they choose to send the same person back to Washington to represent them, what right does someone from another state have to tell them who they can vote for.
-Those pushing Term Limits are generally those who may not like a leader from another party and/or state who has seniority or has been there a long time.
+If they choose to send the same person back to Washington, or the state capital, to represent them, what right does someone from another state or area have to tell them who they can vote for.
+Those pushing Term Limits are generally those who may not like a leader from another party and/or state who has seniority or has been serving a long time.
 The numbers show that a large percent of the members of Congress are serving their first or second terms in the House and the same is true in the Senate.

 Category: National and State